-- 25 The decontamination procedures for soil sampling activities are presented in Section 4.4.2.8 of - 26 the FWSAP.
-A final decontamination inspection of any equipment leaving RVAAP at the end of - 27 field activities will be conducted to ensure proper decontamination.
+- 25 The decontamination procedures for soil sampling activities are presented in Section 4.4.2.8 of - the FWSAP.
+A final decontamination inspection of any equipment leaving RVAAP at the end of field activities will be conducted to ensure memory decontamination - 27 field activities will be conducted to ensure proper decontamination.